andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

     type: String
 ```

-This is our list of parameters that will be sent to the entry point.
-Automatically the entry point is setup for the candidate so they understand what kind of parameters to expect and where to expect we'll be sending them.
-In the example above we're sending `sayHello` our string `name`.
+This is a list of parameters that the entry point function will be called with.
+The entry point is set up automatically for the candidate so they understand what kind of parameters to expect and where to expect we'll be sending them.
+In the example above, we specify that `sayHello` has a single `name` parameter with type string.

-Finally we have our `test_cases` and `example_test_cases`.
-Example test cases are the tests available to the candidate immediately for testing.
-These are used to help the candidate get their feet wet and grow confident with the testing environment which may be new to them.
-The test cases are the ones they cannot see, but can be designed to send debugging information back to the candidate in order to lead them to the correct solution.
+Finally, we have `test_cases` and `example_test_cases`. `example_test_cases` are provided to the candidate to view, modify and run during the challenge.
+The `test_cases` suite is hidden from the candidate but can be designed to show debugging information to the candidate on submission in order to lead them to the correct solution.

-Let's take a look at the `test_cases`
+Let's take a look at the `test_cases`.

 ```yaml
 test_cases: